For U.S. and International Masters Students Studying at Georgia Tech-Lorraine (excluding Dual-degree Program)

 6. Getting to Georgia Tech-Lorraine

-In order to take the shuttle, there are very specific flight arrival dates and times.
+There are very specific flight arrival dates and time for the Paris airport shuttle.
 Alina Opreanu will reach out to all accepted students with information on the shuttles.
 Visit our page on living in Metz and life at Georgia Tech-Lorraine.

 7. Registering for Courses